the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Team Skills
 #### Teaching (TEACH)
 Working in a group means being able to effectively perform e.g. onboarding, or more formal teaching procedures to their colleagues.
-We deliberately mention, that giving code reviews is also part of teaching.
+This includes tasks such as consulting and mentoring since these also often aim at educating people.
-Code review can be part of teaching people on improving their skills.
+We deliberately mention, that giving code reviews is also part of this skill, since Code review can be part of teaching people on improving their skills.

 #### Project Management (PM)